openstack/ceilometer/doc/source/admin/telemetry-system-architecture.rst

 ===================

 The Telemetry service uses an agent-based architecture.
-Several modules combine their responsibilities to collect data, store samples in a database, or provide an API service for handling incoming requests.
+Several modules combine their responsibilities to collect, normalize, and redirect data to be used for use cases such as metering, monitoring, and alerting.

-The Telemetry service is built from the following agents and services:
+The Telemetry service is built from the following agents:

 ceilometer-api (deprecated in Ocata)
     Presents aggregated metering data to consumers (such as billing